 Step 2: You dump a bucket of water on your head or donate to a charity funding ALS research.

 Step 3: Challenge others.
 And the cycle continues on.
-The response to the challenge is not complicated, all that you’re asking is that your friends, colleagues or whoever who you’re challenging, simply takes part.
+The response to the challenge is not complicated, all that you’re asking is that your friends, colleagues, or whoever you’re challenging, simply take part.
 The rules of the challenge are clear-cut and easy for anyone to understand.
-As Einstein said, “If you can’t explain it to a six-year old, you don’t understand it yourself.”
+As Einstein said, “If you can’t explain it to a six-year-old, you don’t understand it yourself.”